TIBCOSoftware/TCSTK-custom-form-app-plugin/README.md

 Notes:

 - Since the plugin is an element (Web Component), you could use another framework to create this form plugin.

+/*
+* Copyright © 2019.
+TIBCO Software Inc.
+* This file is subject to the license terms contained
+* in the license file that is distributed with this file.
+ */